Pumpkin-Chocolate Whoopie Cookies

-Chocolate, maple and pumpkin—yum!
+Chocolate and pumpkin—yum!
 At a party, my friends cut their whoopie pies in half thinking that's all they'd eat.
-Once they had a taste, they gobbled up the rest. —Diane Selich, Vassar, Michigan
+Once they had a taste, they devoured the rest. —Diane Selich, Vassar, Michigan

 - 2 cups packed brown sugar